LGBTQ rights in Utah: Transgender healthcare

 In Utah, doctors cannot provide gender-affirming care to trans people under 18; while they may choose to provide such care to trans people under 25, the law gives any trans person under 25 the ability to retroactively "disaffirm" consent and sue the doctor for care that they had at the time consented to.
 On January 26, 2023, the House passed the current version of the legislation, and the next morning, the Senate passed the same version in a 20–8 vote.
 On January 28, Governor Spencer Cox signed the bill.
 It took effect immediately.
-Youth who were already receiving gender-affirming care when the law passed in January 2023 may continue to receive it, but other youth will not be permitted to begin until they are 18.
+Youth who were already receiving gender-affirming care when the law passed in January 2023 were able to continue receiving it, but other youth wouldn't be permitted to begin until they are 18.

 This made Utah the first state to have an active ban on gender-affirming healthcare for trans youth.
 While Alabama and Arkansas had legislation to ban hormones and puberty blockers, Arizona and Tennessee had legislation about surgeries, and Texas and Florida were pursuing other avenues, none of those bans were being enforced at the time that Utah's ban took effect.
 Two weeks after Governor Cox signed Utah's bill, Governor Noem of South Dakota signed a similar bill.

 A legal review by the legislature had found the bill potentially unconstitutional, due to its banning care strictly for transgender people.

 In March 2024, a U.S. Department of Justice investigation found that the Utah Department of Corrections had discriminated against an inmate by denying gender-affirming hormones.

 Systematic review

-In May 2025, a two year systematic review commissioned as part of the aforementioned ban on youth healthcare concluded that "The consensus of the evidence supports that the treatments are effective in terms of mental health, psychosocial outcomes, and the induction of body changes consistent with the affirmed gender in pediatric [gender dysphoria] patients.
+In May 2025, a two-year systematic review commissioned as part of the aforementioned ban on youth healthcare concluded that "The consensus of the evidence supports that the treatments are effective in terms of mental health, psychosocial outcomes, and the induction of body changes consistent with the affirmed gender in pediatric [gender dysphoria] patients.
 The evidence also supports that the treatments are safe in terms of changes to bone density, cardiovascular risk factors, metabolic changes, and cancer".
 The review's findings were thereafter dismissed by the Utah state legislature, who kept the ban in place.

 2024 bathroom bill

 On January 30, Governor Spencer Cox signed a bathroom bill that the Utah Legislature passed earlier that month.
 The law requires people to go by their sex assigned at birth when they use bathrooms and locker rooms in government-owned buildings, including public schools.
-(It does "not affect private businesses or entities whatsoever".)
+(The bill does "not affect private businesses or entities whatsoever".)
 Under the law, if a person is challenged, they can show their birth certificate, and if the sex on their birth certificate has been changed (as many states allow), the person must also show proof of gender-affirming surgery.
 In May 2024, Utah provided a way for officials and individuals to file formal complaints about people they suspect of being in the incorrect bathroom within schools and other government buildings.